OneProgGit/GreetingBot/README.md

 changed_city_failed_fmt = "" # Format of message which sends to user when changed city name failed

-changed_areas_of_interest_fmt = "" # Format of message which sends to user when updated areas of interest successfully
+changed_areas_of_interest_fmt = "" # Format of message which sends to user when updated areas of interest successfully changed_areas_of_interest_failed_fmt = "" # Format of message which sends to user when updated areas of interest failed

+unknown_cmd_fmt = "" # Format of message which sends to user when unknown command provided
 ```

 Create .env in the same folder and fill these fields: